kubewarden/high-risk-service-account-policy/README.md

 detected, the request is rejected.

-Every time a resource that uses a service account is submitted to the cluster, the policy will query the Kubernetes authorization API the to check if the given ServiceAccount has some permissions that it shouldn't.
+Every time a resource that uses a service account is submitted to the cluster, the policy will query the Kubernetes authorization API to check if the given ServiceAccount has some permissions that it shouldn't.
 To perform this verification, the policy will create an [SubjectAccessReview](https://kubernetes.io/docs/reference/kubernetes-api/authorization-resources/subject-access-review-v1/) and apply it to cluster check the service account permissions.
 If the result